 You haven’t always had it plain sailing which makes you such a relatable person to twenty-somethings who might be struggling.
 Can you share with us a period of time that you couldn’t see the light behind the trees, but managed to pull yourself out of it?
 What did you do to do this?

 My biggest belief is that your work, business or career is an extension of you.
 Therefore if you feel good within yourself (passionate, confident, happy), good things tend to happen and that energy transfers into your work.
-I have always put an emphasis on my own wellbeing and how I feel, which is super important for me as their is a history of mental health in my family.
-When you go off track as we all do, gently focus on your wellbeing and feeling good about yourself, as it allstarts from there!
+I have always put an emphasis on my own wellbeing and how I feel, which is super important for me as there is a history of mental health in my family.
+When you go off track as we all do, gently focus on your wellbeing and feeling good about yourself, as it all starts from there!

 What’s a typical day for you working on All In ?